Frances (1803 ship): Career

-3rd slave voyage (1807–1808): Captain William Williams sailed from Britain, probably Liverpool, on 29 March 1807.
-Frances acquired her slaves at Loango.
-She arrived at Barbados on 13 February 1808 with 183 slaves.
+3rd voyage transporting enslaved people (1807–1808): Captain William Williams sailed from Britain, probably Liverpool, on 29 March 1807.
+Between 1 January 1806 and 1 May 1807, 185 vessels cleared Liverpool outward bound in the slave trade.
+Thirty of these vessels made two voyages during this period.
+Of the 155 vessels, 114 were regular slave ships, having made two voyages during the period, or voyages before 1806.

+Frances acquired captives at Loango.
+She arrived at Barbados on 13 February 1808 with 183 captives.
 She also stopped at Berbice and Trinidad.
 She arrived back at Liverpool on 20 September 1808.
 Frances had left Liverpool with 29 men and had suffered one crew death on her voyage.

 There was a report that a French vessel had captured a Guineaman with 300 slaves aboard.
 The captured vessel was conjectured to have been Francis, of Liverpool, Williams, master.
 That part of the report was clearly in error.

 Fate

 On 17 January 1809 Francis, Paull, master, was driven on shore near Dublin.
 She had been sailing from Liverpool to Curacoa.
 Her crew deserted her.